Last night I dropped by the grocery store, wanting olives.

 Little did I know what lay ahead.

 You know the grey, gloomy scene in which the survivors wander, stunned, through the charred remnants of their once-bustling metropolis?
 This was the scene at the Trader Joes’ grocery store two blocks from my home on Monday night.

-Earlier that day, weather forecasters predicted that one inch of snowfall might reach Atlanta within the next 48 hours.
+Earlier that day, weather forecasters predicted one inch of snowfall might reach Atlanta in the next 48 hours.
 In Atlanta, this is the equivalent of NASA confirming the Zombie Apocalypse.

 Meanwhile, at the grocery store –